Point Arena State Marine Reserve/State Marine Conservation Area, and Sea Lion Cove State Marine Conservation Area

 The small city of Point Arena sits on the rugged Mendocino coast 150 miles north of San Francisco.
 About five miles north of Point Arena, a headland bearing the same name juts out into the Pacific.
 Point Arena is often cool and shrouded in fog due to strong upwelling of cold ocean waters.
 Three marine protected areas (MPAs) encompass the biologically diverse and productive marine environment here: Point Arena State Marine Reserve (SMR), Point Arena State Marine Conservation Area (SMCA), and Sea Lion Cove SMCA.

 Covering around four square miles of nearshore ecosystems, Point Arena SMR extends from shore to depths of more than 170 feet.
-The bathymetry of the SMR is extremely complex, with rock walls, cobbled reefs, pinnacles, sheer cliffs, caverns, and a large area of deep, sandy seafloor.
-Point Arena SMR is located near shore, encompassing tidepools, rocky shores, and kelp beds.
+The seafloor topography of the SMR is extremely complex, with rock walls, cobbled reefs, pinnacles, sheer cliffs, caverns, and a large area of deep, sandy seafloor.
+Point Arena SMR is located near shore, and encompasses tidepools, rocky shores, and kelp beds.

 Covering nearly seven square miles of nearshore reef and deep-water ecosystems, Point Arena SMCA lies along the SMR's western boundary, and extends seaward to the 3-mile state waters boundary.
 The SMCA drops from 150 to over 300 feet deep, with sheer walls, rocky reefs, and large swaths of sand.